evx2/Vibe-Coder-MCP/src/tools/research-manager/README.md

 1. **Input Validation:** The incoming query parameter is validated.
 If invalid, a `ValidationError` is returned.
 2. **Research Phase (Primary Function):**
-   * Calls the `researchHelper.performResearchQuery` utility, which uses the configured Perplexity model (`perplexity/sonar-small-online` or similar).
+   * Calls the `researchHelper.performResearchQuery` utility, which uses the configured research model (`perplexity/sonar-small-online` or similar).
     * If the API call fails, an `ApiError` is returned.
 3. **Enhancement Phase:**
    * Calls the `performDirectLlmCall` utility (`src/utils/llmHelper.ts`) with the raw research findings and a research-specific system prompt.